Stanton/input-length/README.md

 # Input Length Warning

-This component creates a visual representation of the `maxlength` constraint and updates it as the user interacts with that field.
+This component creates a visual representation of the `maxlength` constraint and updates it as the user interacts with that field, with customisation to allow custom classes and styling.

 ![text](https://user-images.githubusercontent.com/18653/119674968-8b534880-be34-11eb-9245-b2ac338823e1.gif)